fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 ### Big steps to take are:
 * recording info about the player activating cheats and the game profile to incorporate into the story
-* figuring out how to alter scenes and character appearances
+* figuring out how to alter scenes and character spawns
 * figuring out how to make new items and add item effects
 * figuring out how to create and add new characters